lithdew/flatend/README.md

 ## FAQ

-Is Flatend production-ready?
-Who should use Flatend today?
+Is **flatend** production-ready?
+Who should use **flatend** today?

-* It is still a heavy work in progress, though Flatend is currently being field-tested in a few enterprise projects for a startup and in a few other websites!
+* It is still a heavy work in progress, though **flatend** is currently being field-tested in a few enterprise projects for a startup and in a few other websites!

-Will I be able to run Flatend myself?
+Will I be able to run **flatend** myself?

-* Yes!
-Flatend allows for self-hosting on the cloud, on bare metal servers, on Docker swarm; the sky is your limit.
+* Yes! **flatend** allows for self-hosting on the cloud, on bare metal servers, on Docker swarm; the sky is your limit.

-I'm worried about vendor lock-in - what happens if Flatend goes out of business?
+I'm worried about vendor lock-in - what happens if **flatend** goes out of business?

-* It doesn’t matter: Flatend’s source code has been public since day one and is agnostic to hosting environments.
+* It doesn’t matter: **flatend**'s' source code has been public since day one and is agnostic to hosting environments.

-Who owns the code that I write in Flatend, and the data that I and my users save in Flatend?
+Who owns the code that I write in **flatend**, and the data that I and my users save in **flatend**?

-* You own the code you write in Flatend, and you own your data.
+* You own the code you write in **flatend**, and you own your data.
 All transport is fully encrypted using industry-standard AES-256 GCM with a shared key derived from an X25519 Diffie-Hellman handshake.

-Does Flatend support testing?
+Does **flatend** support testing?

 * Yes!

 I have a 3rd party and/or legacy systems that I need to use with my backend.
-Can I still use Flatend?
+Can I still use **flatend**?

-* Flatend is agnostic to databases, hosting solutions, and even programming languages, since at the end of the day, it is just a protocol.
+* **flatend** is agnostic to databases, hosting solutions, and even programming languages, since at the end of the day, it is just a protocol.
 It definitely is compatible with whatever legacy or 3rd party systems you throw at it, provided you write the necessary support for it.

-Are backends written in Flatend compliant with GDPR/CCPA?
+Are backends written in **flatend** compliant with GDPR/CCPA?

 * Absolutely, yes.
 Just make sure the code you write with Flatend is compliant with GDPR/CCPA as well :).